brettdanger/wisdom/README.md

 ## Wisdom Backend

 Wisdom Backend is a Massive Open Online Course (MOOC) aggregation engine that is extensible for providers and courses.
-It will collect data from any providers enable in the ```config.yaml``` list.
+It will collect data from any providers enabled in the ```config.yaml``` list.
 It will also save the data into any storage engines enabled in the ```config.yaml``` file.

 ###Currently Supported Providers: